Process Cycles and TFS

 Daily scrums improve communications, eliminate other meetings, identify and remove impediments to development, highlight and promote quick decision making, and improve everyone’s level of project knowledge.

 Although TFS does not require daily builds, and the process rules do not mandate combining the daily and testing cycles, treating the daily cycle and test cycle as the same is certainly convenient.
 TFS helps considerably with preparation for the Scrum questions:

-- The My Active Items query should align with question 2.
+The task board, shown in Figure 2.11, should align with question 2.